Jamie-Kent/personal_blog/_posts/2024-01-04-network-research.md

 - fixed unifi-controller toplogy by unplugging AP
 - Could not find threat managment
 - Could not work out how to change to legacy layout
+- Tested the motion detection, had to adjust the activation sensitivity to high

 <br>